PAAS-Google-Insset-M2/gcp-data-collection/README.md

 The scheduler will run the pubsub sending message line every ***one*** minute.

+I chose **1 minute** as the scheduler frequency because it is said in JCDecaux's documentation that the data is updated every minute.

 ```shell
 # Create a scheduler with a pubsub target - It launches every minute
 # gcloud scheduler jobs create pubsub <scheduler_name> --location=<location> --schedule="* * * * *" --topic=<topic_id> --message-body=<message>